mragilsa/Al-Quran-Web/README.md

     ``` bash
    npm run dev

-5. Open the app in your browser at: [http://localhost:5173](http://localhost:5173)
+5. Once started, the app will run locally and be accessible via your browser.

 ---

 ## 📘 How to Use

-1. Open the app and browse through all 114 Surahs.
+- Open the app and browse through all 114 Surahs.
-2. Click on a Surah to read its verses.
+- Click on a Surah to read its verses.
-3. Press the Play button to listen to the recitation.
+- Press the Play button to listen to the recitation.

----

-## ✉️ Contact

-For any inquiries or feedback, feel free to reach out:
-- Email: mragilsahyuda@gmail.com